2nd World Consensus Conference on Breast Implant

 • Check (payable through U.S. banks only)

 • Credit Cards (MasterCard, VISA, and American Express)

 A receipt and confirmation letter will be sent to you within ten working days of receipt of your fee.

 The registration fee, minus a $25 administrative handling fee, is refundable if a written request is received on or before October 6, 2020.
 No refunds will be granted after that date.
 The request for a registration refund must include the tax identification number of the company or institution if registration was paid by a company or institution check.

-The Department of CME/Conference Management reserves the right to cancel activities prior to the scheduled date, if low enrollment or other circumstances make it necessary.
+The Department of Continuing Professional Education reserves the right to cancel activities prior to the scheduled date, if low enrollment or other circumstances make it necessary.
 Each registrant will be notified by mail, e-mail, or at the phone or fax numbers given on the registration form.
-In case of activity cancellation, the liability of the Department of CME/Conference Management is limited to the registration fee.
-CME/Conference Management will refund the full registration fee.
+In case of activity cancellation, the liability of the Department of Continuing Professional Education is limited to the registration fee.
+Continuing Professional Education will refund the full registration fee.

-The Department of CME/Conference Management reserves the right to limit the number of participants in a program and is not responsible for any expenses incurred by an individual whose registration is not confirmed and for whom space is not available.
+The Department of Continuing Professional Education reserves the right to limit the number of participants in a program and is not responsible for any expenses incurred by an individual whose registration is not confirmed and for whom space is not available.